What Can't Go in a Dumpster? Prohibited Items List

 What CAN Go in a Dumpster?

-- ✓ Household junk and furniture
+- ✓ Wood and lumber

-- ✓ Yard waste and branches
+- ✓ Drywall and plaster

 - ✓ Carpet and flooring